Biloxi Shuckers: Radio and television

 All home and road games are broadcast on WGCM AM 1240 (100.9 FM) and across the Biloxi Shuckers Radio Network.
 Live audio broadcasts are also available online through the team's website and the MiLB First Pitch and TuneIn radio apps.
 All home and road games can be viewed through the MiLB.TV subscription feature of the official website of Minor League Baseball, with audio provided by a radio simulcast.
-Garrett Greene has been the primary play-by-play broadcaster since 2018.
+Javik Blake has been the primary play-by-play broadcaster since 2023.

 Mascot

 The Shuckers' mascot is an anthropomorphic seagull named Schooner.
 He is gray with a white neck and has blue feathers around his eyes and a yellow beak and legs.
 Schooner wears the same blue jerseys as the team with the number one and blue and white sneakers.
 He made his debut on April 2, 2016, during an exhibition game against the Milwaukee Brewers prior to the Shuckers' first full season at MGM Park.